GenericMappingTools/gmt/doc/rst/source/pslegend.rst

 `Pslegend Codes <#toc6>`_
 -------------------------

-*textfile*
+*specfile*
-    This file contains instruction for the layout of items in the legend.
+    This ASCII file contains instructions for the layout of items in the legend.
 Each legend item is described by a unique record.
 All records begin with a unique character that is common to all records of the same kind.
 The order of the legend items is implied by the